luzgvip/luzgvip/_posts/2020-1-30-hello-automatied-world.md

+---
+layout: post
+title: I want the world to be automatied in title
+---

 # I want the world to be automatied
 ## there still a lot of things to be done
 I plan to be started with python